- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-Home treatments sometimes cannot be done due to problems with health insurance.
-Patients who cannot make frequent visits to the doctor’s office or clinic may qualify for some kinds of home care.
-To be eligible for this, you must be homebound, only going out for doctor’s visits or church.
-You might want to contact your insurance company to find out more.
+In some cases, home treatments can’t be done due to problems with health insurance.
+Still, patients who can’t make frequent visits to the office or clinic might be able to get some kinds of home care.
+Call your health insurance company to find out more.

 What the patient can do